 While going to your bike mechanic is always the first thing to consider in case of a problem, there are some basic bike maintenance skills you should know and can perform in between rides, ideally at home.

-I’ve worked in bike shops for years and here are the 7 basic bike maintenance routines I reckon every cyclist should know.
+Here are the 7 basic bike maintenance routines I reckon every cyclist should know.

 1. Keep the Bike Clean

 Keeping your bike clean is one of the most basic maintenance routines you can perform to extend the life of your bike.
 This is particularly the case if you spend most of your time riding in muddy or wet conditions.

 Maintaining the cleanliness of your bike parts is vital to ensure it works as expected.

 Besides keeping your bike sparkling, cleaning also protects bike parts from wear and tear and helps keep corrosion and rust at bay.

 For the best results, I recommend that you use a bike specific cleaner.
 A spray-on bike cleaner can work wonders.
 Spray the cleaner on your bike and leave it for a few minutes before washing it off.

 I’m sure you’ve probably seen videos of mechanics cleaning a pro cyclist’s bike using a high pressure spray.
 You’d want to avoid that as the high pressure can easily wash off all the grease on the bearings.